 Researchers identified 84 different species caught in the surf zone at Wrightsville Beach over the 11 years.
 Of the total number caught, 10 species made up 95% of the total catch, meaning that a few species use this habitat in much greater numbers than others (Figure 1, above).
 This suggests that the surf zone may represent an important habitat for these species.

 These researchers also found that the total number of fish in the surf zone peaks in the warm, summer months, as does the diversity of the fish community.
 In June through August, a typical angler at Wrightsville Beach is likely to find more fish and more species in the surf.

 As our understanding of the surf zone fish community increases with findings like these, we can begin to highlight fish species that rely on the surf zone for important stages of their lives.
 Many of the fish species that live in the surf in their early stages eventually move into offshore waters and represent important recreational and commercial fisheries.
 It is important to understand how these fish use the surf zone (for instance, as a nursery for their young or as a permanent home), so that we can ensure careful management and protection of this habitat and these fish.

-This is an ongoing study to satisfy the requirements for a M.Sc. degree in Marine Biology at the University of North Carolina Wilmington.
+This is an ongoing study (that has not yet been published) to satisfy the requirements for a M.Sc. degree in Marine Biology at the University of North Carolina Wilmington.
 The NOAA/NMFS CMER Program, North Carolina Sea Grant, and the Got ‘Em On Live Bait Club funded this research.
 In addition, this work was supported by the UNCW Center for Marine Science.